-You borrow the money from the credit card issuer and pay it back either in full or in monthly instalments.
+You then pay the amount you’ve borrowed back either in full, or in monthly instalments.
 If you don’t repay in full, you’ll also be paying interest.

-If you don’t pay off your credit card balance in full after receiving your bill each month, you’ll be charged interest on what you owe.
-This is a percentage of what you owe.
+If you don’t pay off your credit card balance in full after receiving your statement each month, you’ll be charged interest.
+The interest will be calculated as a percentage of the amount you owe.

 Some cards offer a 0% introductory interest rate for a certain amount of time when you first get the card.
 However, once that period is over you'll start to be charged interest if you don’t pay the full balance every month.

 There are some transactions which you may still be charged interest on, even if you repay your balance in full each month.
 These can include cash transactions and balance transactions from the date of the transaction until the payment.
 Always check your credit card terms and conditions to see what types of transactions you will be charged interest on.